MAnchors: Memorization-Based Acceleration of Anchors via Rule Reuse and Transformation: Experiment

 \subsection{Experiment Setup}

-For tabular data, we selected revenue forecasting as the target task; for text data, we selected sentiment analysis as the target task; for image data, we selected image classification as the target task.
-The selection of the following datasets and models refers to the experiments of Anchors.
+For tabular data, we selected income prediction as the target task; for text data, we selected sentiment analysis as the target task; for image data, we selected image classification as the target task.
+Datasets and models follow the original Anchors setup when possible.

 Across all tasks, we set $\tau_p = 0.95$ and $\delta = 0.6$ to remain consistent with the default parameters of the Anchors method.
 The additional parameters introduced by our approach are set to $\tau_{p_{mid}} = 0.8$ and $\tau_{sim} = 0.6$.
 These values were identified via grid search as the optimal configuration for maximizing speedup while ensuring that the fidelity and understandability of the generated explanations remain within an acceptable range (with a mean variation of less than 10\% in coverage and 25\% in length, respectively).
 The order of the test dataset was randomly shuffled, and the random seed is 42.